 In addition, anemia could be prevented if the diet contains an adequate amount of iron.
 The formation of hemoglobin is aided by this vegetable.
 Hemoglobin is the main carrier of oxygen in cells.

-Kale May help fighting Cancer
+Kale May help fight Cancer

 WHO called cancer the second leading cause of death globally.